nryzyk/Portfolio-/README.md

+# Manual QA Portfolio

+This repository contains examples of my QA work: manual test cases, bug reports, API testing (Postman) and SQL queries.

+## Repository content

+- Test cases – manual test scenarios and test design examples
+- Bug reports – documented bugs with reproduction steps and screenshots
+- API testing – Postman collections and environments
+- SQL – sample queries used for data validation

 ## About me

 Hello,
 My name is Nicole.
 I work as QA Tester in gamedev, testing video games on a daily basis.
 I am currently expanding my knowledge in the field of manual software testing and database operations, as well as testing REST APIs using Postman.
 In my daily work, I enjoy identifying and analyzing issues and collaborating with the team.

-In this document, I present you my portfolio with examples of my work:
-- test cases for the selected website
-- reported bugs
-- SQL queries - course assignments
-- Fake API's requests and tests with Postman

 ---